 This scholarship is open to all international undergraduate students whose period of study abroad is not funded by an ERASMUS grant.
 To be eligible to apply you must have been offered a study abroad or exchange place at a UK university or college which is BUTEX-affiliated.
 If you are not sure whether your host institution is BUTEX-affiliated, please see this website.
 Note: The Universities of Aberdeen, Stirling and Glasgow are all BUTEX-affiliated.

-This round of applications is for students who have a study abroad placement commencing in either September 2013 or January 2014.
+Applications are for students who have a study abroad placement commencing in either September or January.
 Your place must be for a minimum of one semester.

 The value of each scholarship is £500 and will be paid to the winners once they have arrived and registered at their host university.